 Story published 6/6/2022

-In a recent interview with Kitco News, Milind Mehere, CEO of Yieldstreet, said that a significant problem with equity markets is that there is very little long-term value for investors to build their wealth.
+In a recent interview with Kitco News, Milind Mehere, Founder and Board Member of Yieldstreet, said that a significant problem with equity markets is that there is very little long-term value for investors to build their wealth.

 Mehere,an award-winning entrepreneur, said a new trend emerging, particularly in the tech sector, is that companies are launching initial public offerings later in their growth cycle.
 Instead of going public earlier, companies are raising money through private equity and venture capital funds.